 If you’ve been arrested for drug possession, you will be wondering how much jail or prison time you could be facing.
-There are many factors that affect how much time you could be incarcerated.
+Many factors affect how much time you could be incarcerated.
 The main factors in sentencing are the severity of the charges against you—most notably, the amount of the drugs allegedly found in your possession and if you have prior felony convictions on your record.

-Another main factor is whether you are facing state or federal charges.
+Another main factor is whether you are facing state or felony charges.
 The average length of a sentence for drug possession on state charges is about 20 months, or a little bit less than two years.
-The average length of a sentence on federal charges is 81 months, or a little bit less than 7 years.
+The average length of a sentence on federal charges is 81 months or less than 7 years.
 One reason for this difference is that more severe charges are more likely to be filed on a federal level.

-If you’re facing drug charges, get in touch with the Law Office of Michael D. Litman right away.
+If you’re facing drug charges, get in touch with a Westchester criminal defense lawyer at the Law Office of Michael D. Litman right away.
 We offer a free consultation, and we’ll be able to give you much more information on the merits of your case.

 Possible Average Sentences for Drug Possession